 MCEB Program: Ideally, the undergraduate record should be strong in all areas with evidence of substantial preparation for advanced study in the research areas covered by the MCEB program.
 The ability to perform well in science courses, particularly those stressing quantitative skills, is most important.
 Many successful applicants have had some sort of independent laboratory or field work experience indicative of an informed commitment to a research career.
 This experience should be detailed in the personal statement section of the application.

-- Please be aware you will be leaving the University of Utah School of Biological Sciences Graduate Program site and going to the online application system: ApplyYourself (AY) with Hobsons.
+- Please be aware you will be leaving the University of Utah School of Biological Sciences Graduate Program site and going to the online application system (slate-future.admissions.utah.edu/apply.
 Your information is transmitted through a secure server.

 - You will need to "Create an Account" and register to begin your application process.
-Please make sure to save your PIN number to get back into your application.
-In addition to your PIN number, the system will have you choose a password that you will need to remember if you wish to access or complete your application at a later date.
-The online application is free once you obtain the Application Fee Waiver Coupon (see below).
+Please make sure to save your login information to get back into your application.

 You will receive an offer letter from the School of Biological Sciences Graduate Program after your personal interview.
 Your official acceptance letter (and I-20 certificate for international students) will come from the University of Utah Office of Admissions after they review your documents and determine that you have meet the Graduate School admissions requirements.
 The official acceptance letter will be sent by postal mail and will contain your student ID number and important registration information.
 Your accepted status is not official until you receive both letters.